NBA Rumors: Kawhi Leonard Trade Would Address Lack Of Star Power For Toronto Raptors, ’12UP’ Reports

-The Toronto Raptors are on pace to finish with the best regular-season record in the Eastern Conference, which would give them homecourt advantage at least until the conference finals.
+The Toronto Raptors are on pace to finish with the best regular-season record in the Eastern Conference, which would give them home court advantage at least until the conference finals.
 However, it remains to be seen whether they can go deep into the playoffs, with most fans and analysts questioning the depth of their roster.

 The Raptors are showing a lot of improvements this season, but it is still unknown if they have enough firepower to beat LeBron James and the Cleveland Cavaliers in the playoffs.
 According to Christopher Rosvoglou of 12UP, Toronto still lacks star power, which could be addressed by trading for San Antonio Spurs forward Kawhi Leonard this summer.